 - Preheat air fryer to 350°F. If your air fryer doesn't have a preheating function, turn on and let warm up for 3-4 minutes.

 - Pat chicken drumsticks dry and season generously with salt and pepper.
-Once the air fryer is preheated, carefully line with foil (for easier clean up) and place chicken in a single layer on foil.
+Once the air fryer is preheated, option to line with foil or parchment paper for easier clean up.
+Place chicken drumsticks in a single layer with space between each one.
 You may need to cook in batches.

 - Air fry for 10-15 minutes or until internal temperature is 160°F, flipping halfway.
 The time will vary depending on your air fryer and the size of your drumsticks.
 If you don't have a thermometer, check doneness by cutting deep into one of the drumsticks.
 If the juices run clear, the chicken is cooked.